Faculty and Staff

-Alexandra joined the CENTAUR team in August of 2018 as an assistant researcher, science communicator, and educator.
+Alex joined the CENTAUR team in August of 2018 as CENTAUR's assistant director.
+She is a researcher, science communicator, and environmental educator.
 She has a background in natural resources and earned a Masters of Science in Environmental Education.

-Alexandra works alongside Dr. Maxwell on CENTAUR's research projects and helps advise and coordinate CENTAUR's associated veterinary and graduate student projects.
+Alex works alongside Dr. Maxwell on CENTAUR's research projects, helps to advise and coordinate CENTAUR's associated veterinary and graduate student projects, and helped to co-create the Topics in Animal Human Relationships course for 3rd year veterinary students.
 She manages the CENTAUR website and creates media to highlight ongoing research, outreach, and projects within the organization and the broader veterinary college.
-She curates all social media for CENTAUR.